bhall2001/livecode-croute/README.md

 Livecode test library for Levure that may resemble jest a bit

 Let's see where this goes...
 Croûte translated from French is crust.
-In keeping with Levure's french theme, I thought croûte is a fitting name for a test library -- a loaf of bread is nothing without a great crust!
+In keeping with Levure's bread && french idea, I thought croûte is a fitting name for a test library -- a key ingredient to a loaf of bread is yeast but it's nothing without a great crust!
+As you're baking your App, make sure you have a great crust (tests)!

-This is a testing framework written for Livecode intended to be used as a Levure helper.
-The initial work essentially takes what Trevore Devore's testing code is for Levure.
+Croûte is a testing framework written for Livecode intended for use as a Levure helper.
+The initial work essentially takes Trevore Devore's testing code for Levure.
 I'd like to see if we can have more of a BDD style to the project so I'm heading in a direction to make this look like jest.
 If you don't know what jest is don't worry.
 If you do, notice I said "look like".

 ### Project Status
 As you can see, there is really nothing here yet.
-I'm working on an initial commit that will essentially be what is included in current Levure framework for testing.
+I'm working on an initial commit that will essentially be what is included in the current Levure framework for testing.
 I'll expand off of that once I get going.

 ### Using Croûte

+Start a batch of related tests:

 `describe name, fn`

+Create a test and execute it:

 `test name, fn`

+What we expect the test to do:

 `expect(exp1, Matcher, exp2)`

 Matchers are:

   `toBe` (tbd)

   `toEqual` (tbd)